CatchySmile/PropWare/README.md

 I  am going to likely add alot more feutures soon.
 You can skid my shit code idc :)

+**Looking into re-making alot of the script and adding a darkRP Bypass of sorts**

 ## Executing
 (Optional if you already have a lua executor)
 - Get a lua executor.
 I recommend this one : https://www.unknowncheats.me/forum/downloads.php?do=file&id=19002